cSh4rk/cSh4rk.github.io/src/blog/_posts/2025-09-25-quick-tips-for-a-better-website.md

       "build:jekyll:2": "Second Jekyll build: inject generated Critical CSS includes and generated inline JS scripts includes into HTML pages.", "minify:js": "Minify JS files.",
-      "copy:back": "Restore the full PurgeCSS main.css to _site for live site.", "build": "Full build pipeline: update badges, build site, process CSS, generate Critical CSS, rebuild HTML with critical CSS and minified inline scripts, minify JS files, restore main CSS."
+      "copy:back": "Restore the full PurgeCSS main.css to _site for live site.", "copy:root-files": "Copy README.md and license.md from src/ to repository root so they exist at the repo root for GitHub display and are not only in _site", "build": "Full build pipeline: update badges, build site, process CSS, generate Critical CSS, rebuild HTML with critical CSS and minified inline scripts, minify JS files, restore main CSS."
     },
     "devDependencies": {